-Equity is substantially invested in liquid assets, cash and cash equivalents and funds deposited in bank accounts at group companies.
+The equity is invested in liquid assets in the form of bonds with low credit risk, cash and cash equivalents and funds deposited in bank accounts at group companies.
 The company also maintains a smaller trading book, invested in various mutual funds, which is affected by changes in the financial markets.